 - ½ cup orange juice (or coffee or strong tea)

-- Preheat your oven to 350 degrees F (175 degrees C) and grease your muffin tins with butter, oil or non-stick cooking spray.
+- Preheat your oven to 350°F (175°C) and grease your muffin tins with butter, oil, or non-stick cooking spray.

-- In a large mixing bowl combine your flour, baking powder, baking soda and salt.
+- In a large mixing bowl combine your flour, baking powder, baking soda and salt.1 ¼ cups all-purpose flour, 1 teaspoon baking powder, ¼ teaspoon baking soda, 1 pinch salt

-- Add the coconut oil, honey, sugar, brown sugar, egg, vanilla extract, orange juice and ground cloves.
+- Add the coconut oil, honey, sugar, brown sugar, egg, vanilla extract, orange juice, and ground cloves.
 Combine just enough to incorporate the ingredients.
-Do not overmix.
+Do not overmix.⅓ cup coconut oil, ⅓ cup honey, ½ cup sugar, 3 tablespoon light brown sugar, 1 egg, 1 teaspoon vanilla extract, ½ cup orange juice, ⅛ teaspoon ground cloves

-- Use a cookie dough scoop (abut ⅔ full) or spoon out the mixture into your muffin pan cavities.
+- Use a cookie dough scoop (about ⅔ full) or spoon out the mixture into your muffin pan cavities.
 Fill each to about halfway full.

-- Set into the center of the preheated oven and bake at 350 degrees F (175 degrees C) for 15-18 minutes.
+- Set into the center of the preheated oven and bake at 350°F (175°C) for 15-18 minutes.
 The honey cakes are done when a toothpick inserted into the center comes out clean.

 - Remove from oven and transfer to a wire cooling rack and allow to cool completely.
 Use a butter knife to circle around the edges and pop each honey cake out of the pan once cooled.